The average grumpiness score for each of the 44 photos can be found in photo_long.csv.

 }

-Get the estimated means for the two groups.
+From the model fitted above get the estimated means for the two groups.
 Note that for happy photos the two coefficients have to be added because they are the intercept and the difference.

 mu<-c(coef(model)[1], sum(coef(model)))